Anti-smooth muscle antibody

 No special steps are needed to prepare for this test.

 How the Test will Feel

 When the needle is inserted to draw blood, some people feel moderate pain, while others feel only a prick or stinging sensation.
 Afterward, there may be some throbbing.

-Your doctor may order this test if you have signs of certain diseases (such as
+You may need this test if you have signs of certain diseases, such as

-and ) that can trigger the body to form antibodies against smooth muscle.
+and .
+These conditions can trigger the body to form antibodies against smooth muscle.

 Normally, there are no antibodies present.